Introduction

 Extreme time sensitivity

 A retail store that cannot staff a weekend shift loses sales.
 A restaurant that cannot fill a line cook position closes sections.
-Speed to first contact and speed to scheduled interview are the metrics that matter most.
+Speed to first contact is critical: applicants contacted within 30 minutes are 40% more likely to convert.

 High turnover as a constant

-Annual turnover rates of 60 to 100 percent are normal in many segments.
-The hiring function is not a project.
+With monthly retail separation rates hitting 4.3%—compared to 3.4% across all sectors—the hiring function is not a project.
 It is an ongoing operational process that must run continuously.

 Candidate populations that live on mobile

-Most applicants apply from a phone, often between shifts or during a commute.
-Any step that requires a desktop, a long form, or a complex login will lose candidates.
+Most applicants apply from a phone—often between shifts or during a commute.
+Any step that requires a desktop or a long form will lose candidates.

 Decentralized decision making